 “This initiative helps those who are helping others, so often unseen, unacknowledged and unappreciated.
 The contributions of the carers at the event and those who are supporting this initiative were powerful and real.

-Around 500 people have signed up for their Blue Sky Social Care Card, which is now being recognised by employers, retailers and restaurants.
+The event also saw the launch of an app for the Blue Sky Social Care Card, which is now being recognised by employers, retailers and restaurants.